-In February 2023, the Union Budget proposed by the Finance Minister Nirmala Sitharaman had some pretty big updates on the personal finance front.
-One of them being the change to the New Tax Regime.
-The other big one was the change in TCS (Tax Collected at Source) for international transactions.
+The Union Budget proposed by Finance Minister Nirmala Sitharaman in February 2023 announced some significant modifications to personal finance.
+One of them is the introduction to the New Tax Regime.
+Another significant development was the TCS (Tax Collected at Source) for foreign transactions.

-Outward foreign remittances were at an all time high in 2022 especially at a time when the Rupee was at its weakest.
-It might also be to ensure that those spending money abroad file returns in their own country: Since it is a direct cut to the bank at the time of remittance.
+Outward foreign remittances were at an all-time high in 2022, especially at a time when the Rupee was at its weakest.
+It might also be to ensure that those spending money abroad file returns in their own country — since it’s a direct cut to the bank at the time of remittance.